UKCloud/documentation/articles/other/other-ref-idam.md

 The next step is to find the ID of the permission you would like to give or take from the user.
 These are known as *groups* internally to IDAM.

-The below command will list all groups you are entitled to manage with their IDs and names.
+The below command lists all groups you are entitled to manage with their IDs and names.

 ```sh
 curl -s -H "Authorization: Bearer $token" https://idam.ukcloud.com/v1/groups | jq -r '.[].subGroups[] | .id + " " + .name'